juxt/astro-website/src/pages/blog/bitemporality-and-the-art-of-maintaining-accurate-databases.md

 ## Key takeaways:

-- Familiarize yourself with the SQL:2011 standard temporal features
+- Familiarize yourself with the SQL:2011 standard temporal features;
-- Understand the landscape of existing approaches and tools for implementing bitemporality to ensure successful projects
+- Understand the landscape of existing approaches and tools for implementing bitemporality to ensure successful projects;
-- Discover how you can visualize your own bitemporal data using an open source interactive tool
+- Discover how you can visualize your own bitemporal data using an open source interactive tool.

 ## Watch the recording: